davecodes04/computer_architekture/README.md

 that is one translating to the RISC-V CPU architecture (in particular *RISC-V 32Bit*), running inside your host Operating System (Windows, MacOS or Linux).

 1. Download the [EmbeCOSM RISC-V Embedded stable Cross-compiler with GCC](https://embecosm.com/downloads/tool-chain-downloads/#risc-v-embedded-stable-release-compilers).
-Inside of our project's `external` directory, you may unpack this compiler into a `usr` directory, which we will install our host-tools picotool, too.
+Inside of our project's `external` directory, you may unpack this compiler into the below `external/usr` directory, which we will install our host-tools picotool, too.

 2. Install the compiler by unpacking it and rename this to a new `external/usr/` directory name.
 Here for an Ubuntu Linux System: